 Dr. Tal Roudner makes all his incisions in areas that are inconspicuous so that once healed, they will be nearly invisible.

 A traditional facelift involves an incision in the hairline that continues around the ears.
 Some patients are good candidates for a limited-incision facelift.
 This procedure allows for a shorter incision that begins at the temple and ends at the earlobe.

 On many occasions, Dr. Roudner performs a facelift in conjunction with other procedures.
 Some of which include the brow lift or eyelid surgery.

-Following your facelift in Miami, you will most likely experience some swelling and bruising.
+Following your facelift, you will most likely experience some swelling and bruising.
 Initially, your face will feel somewhat stiff.
 Some numbness, dryness and rough feeling skin should also be expected.

 Dr. Tal Roudner may prescribe pain medications, you can also use natural supplements such as arnica and bromelain to reduce swelling and bruising.
 The majority of patients can return to normal activities within 3 to 4 weeks after their procedure.

 If you reside in or near Miami, and you are considering a facelift or any other type of cosmetic procedure, contact Dr. Roudner’s Miami office today.

 Facelift surgery also known as rhytidectomy, is a common procedure performed in cosmetic surgery to improve the visible signs of aging in the face and neck.
 The first facelift surgery was performed in 1901 by surgeon Eugen Holländer.
 The main areas treated by the facelift procedure are the jowls, the neck and its platysma muscle bands, nasolabial folds, malar region in the midface and other sagging and displaced fat and skin.